wmegchel/GratiSSH/README.md

 __Of note__, the current version can only connect to a single server that runs SGE.
 It also lacks many of the desired features, but these are scheduled to be implemented within the near future.

 # Setting up your SSH config
 GratiSSH uses the connections defined in your `~/.ssh/config` file.
-If you did not define a connection to your HPC yet, type `open -a TextEdit ~/.ssh/config`.
+If you did not define a connection to your HPC yet, type `open -a TextEdit ~/.ssh/config` (Mac OSX).
 Insert the following text, change the YOUR_HPC_USERNAME to your HPC username and save the changes.

 ```{r, eval = F, echo = T}
 Host hpc